aotantawy/spring-hibernate-tutorial/README.md

 }
 ```

-- SOLUTION: in order to solve the highly coupled problem we need to do:
+- in order to, make software loosely coupled we need to apply:
-  1. Inversion of control: which is responsible for creating and managing objects
+  1. Inversion of control principle: to create and manage objects
-  2. Dependency injection: to inject required dependencies for each object
+  2. Dependency injection principle: to inject required dependencies for each object

 ### Spring container